Tschokkinen/Do-I-Like-It-Here/README.md

 Platform: Android

-Other notes: Work still in progress. :) The project will be updated during the Spring of 2023.
+Other notes: Work still in progress. :) The project will be updated during 2023.

 ------